philippbayer/Goodreads_visualization/README.md

 # Goodreads visualization

-An ipython notebook to play around with Goodreads data and make some seaborn visualizations, learn more about scikit-learn, my own playground!
+A Jupyter notebook to play around with Goodreads data and make some seaborn visualizations, learn more about scikit-learn, my own playground!

 You can use it with your own data - go [here](https://www.goodreads.com/review/import) and press "Export your library" to get your own csv.